IshMSahni/SYSC3303_Project_L1_G1/README.md

 - Initializes the program (main method located in Floor_System)
 - Note that Floor_System constructor has been created for JUnit Testing only.
 - allPeople array has been changed to an ArrayList in order to accommodate for the iteration 2 requirements.
-- Note that Floor_System now reads file with bug parameter for iteration 4
+- Note that Floor_System now reads file with bug parameter for iteration 4 and 5.
+The bug attribute is optional.

 ### Floor.java